Glacier gateway, lake town, and Big Mountain evenings

 Lead with Glacier, not with random stops

-The biggest Whitefish planning win is deciding early whether Glacier is the spine of the trip.
-Once that is clear, your hotel choice, dinner timing, lake time, and even airport rhythm all get easier.
+The biggest Whitefish planning win is deciding whether Glacier gets the prime daylight.
+Once that is clear, your hotel choice, dinner timing, lake time, and airport rhythm all get easier.

 Downtown Whitefish street scene